ibm-cloud-docs/log-analysis/streaming-conditional.md

 In an {{site.data.keyword.la_full_notm}} instance, you can configure streaming exclusion rules through the UI to filter what data is streamed.
 {: shortdesc}

+- Log lines that match a streaming exclusion rule are not streamed.

+- When log lines are ingested, streaming exclusion rules are applied to log lines that are retained after the ingestion exclusion rules are applied.

 You must have manager access to define exclusion rules.
 {: note}